ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 -   3: Parameter error

--   4: User lock has been successfully requested witht the same ID
+-   4: User lock has been successfully requested with the same ID

 ##### Example